 - Application: Used to distribute force or correct a hole size.
 Good for general use.

-- Application: Used to distribute force over a large surface area—usually thin metal.
+- Application: Used to distribute force over a large surface area, usually thin metal.

-- Description: A torque washer has a square hole and outer prongs that prevent its accompanying bolt from spinning while a fastening a nut.
+- A torque washer has a square hole and outer prongs that prevent its accompanying bolt from spinning while a fastening a nut.

 - Application: Used with a carriage bolt for woodworking projects.